Kharec/ansible-aws-wordpress/README.md

 	ansible-playbook tasks/create-instance.yml

-Once your instance is up, get its IP and put it in:
+Once your instance is up (wait ~1m), get its IP and put it in:

 	ssh/config
 	env/group_vars/all.yml